sjp38/linux/Documentation/admin-guide/mm/transhuge.rst

 THP can be enabled system wide or restricted to certain tasks or even memory ranges inside task's address space.
-Unless THP is completely disabled, there is ``khugepaged`` daemon that scans memory and collapses sequences of basic pages into PMD-sized huge pages.
+Unless THP is completely disabled, there is ``khugepaged`` daemon that scans memory and collapses sequences of basic pages into huge pages.

 The THP behaviour is controlled via :ref:`sysfs <thp_sysfs>` interface and using madvise(2) and prctl(2) system calls.